 Individually, Reid has been recognized by his peers for his excellent work, being named NAIA Indoor Coach of the Year in 1996 and a pair of four-year stretches from 2001 through 2004 and again from 2007 through 2010.
 He has also been named the NAIA Outdoor Coach of the Year in 2001, 2002, 2008, and 2009.

 Regarded for his expertise in the multi-events, Reid has coached Bryan Clay, Tage Peterson, David Pope, Jordan Hudgens, and David Pichler, five of the nation's top young decathletes over the past decade.
 Clay, the reigning Olympic decathlon champion after claiming the gold medal in 2008 in Beijing, also won the silver medal at the 2004 Athens Summer Olympics and was the 2005 world champion in the decathlon.
 Additionally, Reid is the coordinator of the California Invitational and Mt.
 SAC Relays Multi-Events meets.
 He has served on numerous national committees, including the games committee of the NAIA indoor and outdoor championship meets, of which he co-chaired the games committee for the 2004 NAIA Outdoor Championships Meet.
-He has served as outdoor championship meet referee for 4 years, and he is also 1 of 10 NAIA delegates to U.S. Track & Field.
-He served as the NAIA Track & Field Coaches Association president from 2006 to 2008, and in 2005 he was the USATF head coach of the Thorpe Cup combined events team.
+He has served as outdoor championship meet referee for 4 years, and he served as the NAIA Track & Field Coaches Association president from 2006 to 2008.
+Reid has received four Team USA track and field coaching assignments, serving twice as an assistant coach on Team USA's delegation to the Thorpe Cup in 2003 and 2014, and in 2005 and 2015 he was a head coach of Team USA's Thorpe Cup combined events team.

 As a student-athlete and a member of two Azusa Pacific NAIA championship squads, competing in both the intermediate and high hurdles on the 1986 and 1988 teams.
 Reid posted career-bests of 53.81 in the intermediates and 14.79 in the highs.
 Reid also was a two-year letterman on the Cougar football team, starting as a defensive back for the nationally-ranked 1985 and 1986 teams that went a combined 12-3-3.